LLNL/spheral/docs/building.rst

 Third party libraries and Spheral
 ---------------------------------

 Upon first install third party libraries (TPL) tar files and source will be installed through an external network.
 TPLs are cached within the Spheral build directory tree for future builds off network.
-To completely turn off installation of TPL's use ``-DINSTALL_TPLS=Off``.
+To completely turn off installation of TPL's use ``-DBUILD_TPLS=Off``.

 For just the C++ compiled Spheral a number of TPLs are required (and automatically installed by default):